CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 chosen to most closely match Go's standard package [implementations](https://golang.org/pkg/compress/) of compressors.
-Like `Codec`s, `Compressor`s are registered by name into a global registry maintained in the `encoding` package.
+Like `Codec`s, `Compressor`s are registered by name into a global registry maintained in the `encoding` package.	// TODO: appveyor: Do not use MinGW 5.3.0 in a release mode
-	// TODO: will be fixed by xaber.twt@gmail.com

 ### Implementing a `Compressor`

 A typical `Compressor` will be implemented in its own package with an `init`